 Platforms: PS3, PS Vita

-To conclude our list of the best games set in Japan, we’re highlighting a hidden gem that first appeared on the PSN store, Tokyo Jungle.
+To conclude our list of the best games set in Japan, we’re highlighting a concealed gem that first appeared on the PSN store, Tokyo Jungle.

-Combining open-world exploration with arcade-inspired combat, this rather unique title sees you navigating a post-apocalyptic Tokyo where humans have completely disappeared.
+Combining open-world exploration with arcade-inspired combat, this quite distinctive title sees you navigating a post-apocalyptic Tokyo where humans have completely disappeared.

-In mankind’s absence, animals have risen up to form packs and stake their claim over diverse territories throughout the metropolis.
+In mankind’s absence, animals have risen up to form packs and stake their claim over various territories throughout the city.

 Picking from a wide selection of animal classes ranging from common pets to exotic wildlife, you’ll fight for survival while piecing together the mystery behind Tokyo’s collapse.